ptheywood/gtc-2019-talk/presentation.md

 ???

-As I've mentioned in FLAME GPU message lists are used to communicate.

-Messages are stored separate to agent data, to avoid race conditions and allow memory access patterns to be optimised.
+Agents can output messages to these message list, which are then iterated by agents in subsequent functions.

 Iterating these message lists is usually the limit on performance of an agent function.
 One way to improve this is by reducing the number of messages each agent must read.

-Previously there were 3 methods provided in FLAME GPU.
-All to all communciation, spatially partitioned messaging to restrict messages to the local neighbourhood, and discrete partitioned messaging for cellular automata.
+In older versions of FLAME GPU  there were 3 communication strategies provided iby FLAME GPU.

+ All to all communication, spatially partitioned messaging for local communication in continuous space, and discrete partitioned messaging for discrete space.

-For instance we use spatial partitioning the improve the performance of flocking models in continuous space, while discrete partitioned messaging improves the performance of cellular automata style models such as the game of life.
+For instance we use spatial partitioning for flocking models in continuous space, while discrete partitioned messaging improves the performance of cellular automata such as the game of life.

 ---